malc-u/SomeoneKnowsSomething/TESTING.md

 Validation of this file brings up 1 warning and 2 errors.
 They are all equivalent to the ones from previous pages (except base.html)
 Action not taken - resons described in previous occurences.

+### CSS Validation

+[W3C CSS validation](https://jigsaw.w3.org/css-validator/) was used to validate CSS - no errors found.